LanceMcCarthy/GoldenClouds/index.md

 ### Guest Camera Access

-If you would like access to the camera system, so you can manually enable or disable Privacy Mode, let Lance know and he'll enable the Home Assistant guest account.
+We also provide you with access to the Home assistant system for the house.
+This lets you access the house lighting, controls the cameras (for privacy mode), lighting and more.
+This will be available to you between check-in until check-out.

 1. Click this link => [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) and login:
     * **Username**: `guest`
-    * **Password**: `guest_last_name-checkin_mmdd` (ex. "peterson-0607" for John Peterson who checked in on June 7th)
-        * The password can be changed to whatever you like, just let Lance know.
+    * **Password**: `provided-during-check-in`
 2. Operating **Privacy Mode**
     1. Click the little eye icon to enable or disable Privacy Mode
     2. Wait ~5 seconds for the mode to be applied to the device.
 In this screenshot, the camera on the left has Privacy Mode turned on.